github/opensource.guide/_articles/starting-a-project.md

 Finally, a code of conduct helps set ground rules for behavior for your project's participants.
 This is especially valuable if you're launching an open source project for a community or company.
 A code of conduct empowers you to facilitate healthy, constructive community behavior, which will reduce your stress as a maintainer.

-For more information, check out our ["Code of Conduct" guide](../code-of-conduct/).
+For more information, check out our [Code of Conduct guide](../code-of-conduct/).

 In addition to communicating _how_ you expect participants to behave, a code of conduct also tends to describe who these expectations apply to, when they apply, and what to do if a violation occurs.